danfmihai/s3-repo-helm/README.md

 - Once the bucket is ready, push some example charts into the repository

 Before you run Terraform check the `helm.auto.tfvars` file and change with your values.
 Read more info in `variable.tf` about each variable.
+There's also a sample helm chart package included, but if you want to add yours you can add it in the same folder and change the name of it in `helm.auto.tfvars`

 In order to create the bucket in aws we run:
 ```